-— America’s VetDogs®, the Smithtown Long Island-based not-for-profit that provides specially trained guide and service dogs to disabled veterans is excited to host its Third Annual Long Island Run and Dog Walk (LIrace4vets.Vetdogs.org
+— America’s VetDogs, the Long Island not-for-profit that provides specially trained guide and service dogs to disabled veterans, and home to TODAY’s ‘Puppy with a Purpose’ Charlie, is excited to host its 3rd Annual Long Island Run and Dog Walk (LIrace4vets.Vetdogs.org

-) in partnership with Nassau County and Suez Environnement.
+) in partnership with Nassau County and Suez.
 The event takes place at Old Bethpage Village Restoration and The Museum of American Armor on Saturday, July 29, 2017.
 Proceeds will benefit the assistance dog programs of America’s VetDogs.

-Participants can take part in an officially measured 5K or a 2-mile walk at the historical Old Bethpage Village Restoration. *Dog walk participants must have their dogs leashed.
+Participants can take part in an officially measured 5K or a 2-mile walk at the historical Old Bethpage Village Restoration.
+Participants of the dog walk must have their dogs leashed.

-Virtual participation is also available.
+Virtual participation is available for non-local supporters.
 By virtually participating, supporters can register for $25, fundraise in their own community, and take on a 5K or dog walk in their hometown.
 A VetDogs t-shirt will be provided.
 The Virtual Participation option is available in the registration area at LIrace4vets.VetDogs.org

 If posting on social media, please use #LIrace4vets.